alex-greff/abilitee/README.md

 // However, only admin can delete user A adminAbility.can(admin, "delete", userA); // => true managerAbility.can(manager, "delete", userA) // => false

+const userANew = new User("A", "admin");

+// User A tries to change themself to admin userAAbility.can(userA, "update", userANew); // => false

+// User B tries to change user A to admin userBAbility.can(userB, "update", userANew); // => false

+// Admin promotes user B to admin adminAbility.can(admin, "update", userANew); // => true
 ```

 ## API